nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 2.

-#### Use case: UC04 - Update SHN end dates of all persons
+#### Use case: UC04 - Shift SHN end dates of all persons

 **MSS:**

 1. User chooses to list persons.
 2. Track2Gather shows a list of persons.
-3. User chooses to update the SHN end dates of all persons.
+3. User chooses to shift the SHN end dates of all persons.
 4. Track2Gather requests for the number of days to shift the SHN end dates.
 5. User enters the number of days.
 6. Track2Gather updates all persons' SHN end dates.